Hi, I’m Jackie, and I love playing piano and teaching piano lessons.

 A Local Low-Key Performance

-While I have been playing piano off & on since childhood, I have become nearly obsessed with playing the piano over the last year.
+While I have been playing piano off & on since childhood, I have become nearly obsessed with playing the piano over the last few years.
+One of my goals for personal growth is to play piano reasonably well in public at least once a quarter.

-In reality, this is a big goal for me.
-Until the little performance below, I hadn’t played in public since I was a child.
+In reality, this was and is a big goal for me.
+Until the little performance below (September 2022), I hadn’t played in public since I was a child.
 I led up to this by preparing.
 First, I needed to know my music fairly well.
 Next, I sometimes play live on my personal Facebook profile account for practice.
-Finally, I set a deadline to play in public by the end of a specific month.
-I actually played in public two days in a row.
-The first day, I didn’t record my mini piano performance.
-While I did well enough, I was literally trembling as I played.
+Finally, I set a deadline to play in public.
+The first time I played in public, I was so nervous that my hands trembled as I played.
 On this second performance at a different venue, I was much more relaxed and did well enough to share it.

 Piano Should Be Fun!